ibm-cloud-docs/solution-tutorials/vpc-bm-vmware.hidden.md

 ![Architecture Overview - Base Deployment](images/solution63-ryo-vmware-on-vpc-hidden/Self-Managed-Simple-20210813v1-Non-NSX-based.svg "Architecture Overview - Base Deployment"){: caption="Figure 1.
 Architecture Overview - Base Deployment" caption-side="bottom"}

-Important.
 You need to plan and decide your VPC networking solution for the VMware deployment before you start.
 This tutorial provides a simple example where a fully dedicated IBM Cloud™ Virtual Private Cloud is created for the VMware deployment, but you may customise your network solution if you so wish.
 You may also use [IBM Cloud interconnectivity ](https://{DomainName}/docs/vpc?topic=vpc-interconnectivity) options.
 These are recommended for advanced users only.
 {: important}

-Important.
 You need to plan / decide your VMware deployments storage solution before you order the bare metal servers.
 If you use NFS backed VPC file share as the primary storage, you can start with a minimum of 2 bare metal servers with and select a [profile](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-profile) starting with 'bx2-', which includes a local SATA M.2 mirrored drive.
 If you plan to use vSAN, you need to select a minimum of 3 bare metal servers with and select a [profile](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-profile) starting with 'bx2d-', which includes a local SATA M.2 mirrored drive and a number of NVMe U.2 SSDs.
 {: important}

-Important.
 Deploying VMware on VPC requires multiple steps.
 Follow the steps below for an initial setup for your base VMware Deployment.
-{: important}

 1. [Provision a VPC for VMware deployment](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vpc#vpc-bm-vmware-vpc)
 2. [Provision IBM Cloud DNS service for VMware deployment](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-dns#vpc-bm-vmware-dns)